-Living Atlas of the World content is hosted on ArcGIS Online, but your portal administrator can configure the portal to access a subset of these ArcGIS Living Atlas items curated by Esri.
+ArcGIS Living Atlas of the World content is hosted on ArcGIS Online, but your portal administrator can configure the portal to access a subset of these ArcGIS Living Atlas items.
 Because you are accessing content outside the portal, the life cycle of that content and the details associated with it are not completely tied to the ArcGIS Enterprise release cycle.

-For Living Atlas content, a mature support status means the content is static—no further updates will be made to it.
-The most common reason for an item to be placed in mature support is because a similar but significantly improved item has been added to the Living Atlas that you should use instead.
-Sometimes, though, an item is placed in mature support because Esri's agreement with the data provider is nearing expiration, and the item will soon be inaccessible.
+For ArcGIS Living Atlas content, a mature support status means the content is static—no further updates will be made to it.
+The most common reason for an item to be placed in mature support is because a similar but significantly improved item has been added to the ArcGIS Living Atlas that you should use instead.
+Sometimes, though, an item is placed in mature support because the agreement that Esri has with the data provider is nearing expiration, and the item will soon be inaccessible.
 Placing such an item in mature support status provides you time to begin using a different item.

-As stated previously, the status of Living Atlas content is largely independent of the ArcGIS Enterprise release cycle, but there are a couple ways you can identify what content is in mature support so you can update your existing maps and apps before you lose access to the content.
+Even though the status of ArcGIS Living Atlas content is largely independent of the ArcGIS Enterprise release cycle, there are ways you can identify what content is in mature support so you can update your existing maps and apps before you lose access to the content.

-- Each item's detail page in the portal contains a link to the item in ArcGIS Online.
+- Each item's details page in the portal contains a link to the item in ArcGIS Online.
 The pages in ArcGIS Online reflect the current status of an item.

 Replace mature or retired content

-Once you determine that you are using mature or retired content, you can replace it in your existing maps or apps.
+Once you determine that you are using mature or retired content, you can replace it in your existing maps and apps.

 Follow these steps to find the ID of mature or retired content and update your map to access a different layer or your app to access a different map.